ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 ### Introduction

-[Open Trade Statistics](https://tradestatistics.io) was created with the intention to lower the barrier to working with international economic trade data.
+[Open Trade Statistics](https://tradestatistics.io) (OTS) was created with the intention to lower the barrier to working with international economic trade data.
 It includes a public API, a dashboard, and an R package for data retrieval.

 The project started when I was affected by the fact that many Latin American Universities have limited or no access to the [United Nations Commodity Trade Statistics Database](https://comtrade.un.org/) (UN COMTRADE).